adamhoff/Tower-Of-Hanoi/README.md

 ##User stories:

-  *As a user, I should be able to drag and drop a disc on to another rod so that I can successfully pay the game.
+  *As a user, I should be able to drag and drop a disc on to another rod so that I can successfully pay the game

   *As a user, I should not be able to drag and drop a larger disc, on top of a smaller one because it is against the game's rules.

   *As a user, I should be able to select how many discs I want to play the game with so that I may challenge myself with more discs.

   *As a user, I should be able to reset the game in case I don't like my progress so far.

   *As a user, I should be able to see the minimum number of moves it takes to solve the puzzle so that I know how much time it will take me to solve.